SumoLogic/sumologic-documentation/docs/integrations/app-development/puppet.md

 ## Collect Logs for Puppet

-This page has instructions for collecting Puppet logs, reports, and events for the Sumo App for Puppet.
+This section has instructions for collecting Puppet logs, reports, and events for the Sumo App for Puppet.

 #### Process Overview